-Which means, there are times when we have to wait 4 whole days before the money that we transferred can be taken out.
+This means, there are times when we have to wait 4 whole days before the money that we transferred can be taken out.

 For emergencies like this, it’s always good to keep another account open.
 We keep some money in our Wells Fargo Checking Account for days like that, but it always puts me in a bad mood having to waste money with ATM fees!

-If you are really only getting out what you need, you shouldn’t have much leftover.
+If you are really only getting out what you need, you shouldn’t have much left over.
 But if you do there are a few things you can do.